CodeAssociate/CA.Blocks.DataAccess/docs/quick-examples/reading-data/SimpleSingleRow.md

 ```

-As we know the name is an alternate Key and unique to the table we can query by name.
-The execute the result into a Single Object.
-In the example above we have also shown that if you use the name in the C# class to match the SQL names you can use the select * notation.
-Although this does work it is recommended to use named columns such that you not transferring unneeded data.
+As we know the name is an alternate key and unique to the table, we can query by name, then execute the result into a single object.
+In the example above, we have also shown that if you use the name in the C# class to match the SQL names, you can use the `SELECT *` notation.
+Although this does work, it is recommended to use named columns such that you are not transferring unneeded data.

 The following method will raise a DataException error as there will be more than one row in the table that match the filter.
 ``` csharp